 - Announced a new approach to supporting publishers or initiatives operating under the diamond open access model – open access publishing with no subscription or author facing fees - with the open access community framework (OACF)

 We will continue with the above, as well as:

-- Negotiating agreements to cover approximately 95% of UKRI output by April 2023 - we are on track to meet our target and have already reached 93.4% compliance when measuring articles, and 88.9% when measuring journals (October 2022)
+- Negotiating agreements to cover approximately 95% of UKRI output by April 2023 - we met our target in November 2022, and have since reached 96.1% compliance when measuring articles, and 91.8% when measuring journals (June 2023)